-Canon 800D versus Canon M
+Canon 800D vs Canon M

-The Canon EOS 800D (called Canon T7i in some regions) and the Canon EOS M are two digital cameras that were announced, respectively, in February 2017 and July 2012.
+The Canon EOS 800D (called Canon T7i in some regions) and the Canon EOS M are two digital cameras that were officially introduced, respectively, in February 2017 and July 2012.
 The 800D is a DSLR, while the Canon M is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The 800D has a resolution of 24 megapixel, whereas the Canon M provides 17.9 MP.
+The 800D has a resolution of 24 megapixels, whereas the Canon M provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M is considerably smaller (45 percent) than the Canon 800D.
 Moreover, the Canon M is substantially lighter (44 percent) than the 800D.
 In this context, it is worth noting that neither the 800D nor the Canon M are weather-sealed.